Demos (UK think tank)

-Demos is a cross party think tank based in the United Kingdom with a cross-party political viewpoint.
+Demos is a cross-party think tank based in the United Kingdom with a cross-party political viewpoint.
 Founded in 1993, Demos works with a number of partners including government departments, public sector agencies and charities.
-It specialises in public policymaking in a range of areas - from education and skills to health and housing.
+It specialises in public policymaking in a range of areas – from education and skills to health and housing.

 Demos houses the Centre for the Analysis of Social Media (CASM), which leads the study of how the rise of the digital world affects politics, policy and decision-making.

-The current Chief Executive is Polly Mackenzie, who joined the think tank in January 2018 and previously worked as the Director of Policy to the Deputy Prime Minister from 2010-15.
+The current Chief Executive is Polly Curtis, a former journalist and editor at The Guardian, HuffPost UK, Tortoise Media, and PA Media.
 The organisation is an independently registered educational charity.